MassimoClementi/Lightweight-SMART-Control-System/README.md

 ## Setting up

 From the `.ino` file you can look and customise the input and output pins.
-Feel free to add as many output pins as you want.
+Feel free to add as many output pins as you like.
 Here is the default setting for my Arduino Mega:

 	== PIN SETUP ==